cloud-native-toolkit/site-operator-guide/docs/getting-started/lab1.md

 1. `Creaters` (Architect, Developer or Operator) defining [Bill of Materials](https://github.com/cloud-native-toolkit/iascable#bill-of-material-structure) to create Terraform automation for creating specific infrastructure based on reusing existing Terraform modules.
-2. `Consumors` who using the create Terraform automation based on the `BOM` definition.
+2. `Consumers` who using the create Terraform automation based on the `BOM` definition.

 And we have two major elements to define and create the needed Terraform automation.